tecnoder/promptcraft/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤖 Development Tools

+This project was built with assistance from advanced development tools:

+- **Development Assistant**: Enhanced with AI-powered code generation and optimization
+- **Specialized Agents**:
+  - **Fullstack Next.js Developer**: Used for building React components, API routes, and Supabase integration
+  - **Performance Optimization Specialist**: Applied for optimizing loading times and Lighthouse scores
+  - **Code Review Engineer**: Utilized for code quality assurance and TypeScript error resolution

 ## 🙏 Acknowledgments